robOcity/better_streets/README.md

 * [Cycling lanes reduce fatalities for all road users, study shows](https://www.sciencedaily.com/releases/2019/05/190529113036.htm) - A comprehensive 13 year study of 12 cities looked at factors affecting cyclist safety and finds that protected bikes lanes are the most effective at reducing fatalities.

 * [Road Mileage - VMT - Lane Miles, 1900 - 2017 (FHWA)](https://www.fhwa.dot.gov/policyinformation/statistics/2017/pdf/vmt421c.pdf) - Vehicle miles traveled is growing rapidly in the US.
 The growth in milage of roads is modest by comparison.

+* [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) - Adopting the data organization scheme from this standardized approach to datascience projects.